wanchain/wanchain-cross-sdk/README.md

 A cross-chain task can be in the following states:
 <li>Performing: Start running task
 <li>Converting: Lock transaction has been sent
-<li>Succeeded:  Redeem transaction has been sent, and the task has been successfully completed
+<li>Succeeded:  Redeem transaction has been sent and the task has been successfully completed
 <li>Failed:     Failed to finish the task
-<li>Error:      Task is finished, but it does not meet expectations, such as the asset is temporarily transferred to the foundation account
+<li>Error:      The task is completed but incorrect, the asset is not transferred to the account specified by the user
 <li>Rejected:   Task is cancelled

-When the task is in the "Performing" state, do not close or refresh the web page, otherwise the task will stop and cannot be resumed.
+Do not close or refresh the web page before receiving the "locked" event, otherwise the task will stop and cannot be resumed.

 Step 5: Get transaction records.